Azure/apiops/docs/index.markdown

 Each time a new release was pushed you would have to:
 - Download the updated code folder as well as the updated pipelines
-- You would have to build the extractor and publisher pipelines and store them within your internal feed
+- You would have to run the publish-extractor and publish-publisher pipelines and store the resulting binaries in your own internal feed
+- We dropped the publish-publisher and publish-extractor pipelines as we now host the binaries for you.
+If you would rather host the binaries yourself you still have access to the source code which you can download and build yourself.
+Just keep in mind that these deprecated pipelines now live in the releases themselves and won't be found in the repository.

 ## New method (version >= 3.0.0)

 - The binaries are now hosted for you on the public github repo as part of the release
-- Utilizing the new version simply involves pointing the pipelines to the new version (refer to the docs on how to achieve that).
-No more rebuilding of binaries
+- Utilizing the new version simply involves pointing the pipelines to the new version by changing environment variables (refer to the docs on how to achieve that).
+No more rebuilding or hosting of binaries
-- You only have to download the updated pipelines if they are updated
-- As part of the release we now push two different sets of pipelines.
+- You only have to download the updated pipelines if they are updated.
+As part of the release we now push two different sets of pipelines.
 The Azure_DevOps.zip if you are a Azure Devops user and Github.zip if you are a Github user
-- We dropped the publish-publisher and publish-extractor pipelines as we now host the binaries for you.
-If you would rather host the binaries yourself you still have access to the source code which you can download and build yourself.
-Just keep in mind that these deprecated pipelines now live in the releases themselves and won't be found in the repository.
-We also now publish the compiled publisher and extractor binaries as part of the release so you can download these and host them internally if you want.
-The publish-publisher and publish-extractor pipelines are now legacy pipelines that can be found under the V.2.x release if you still need access to them.
+- If you would still rather host the extractor and publisher binaries within your own environment you have two options:
+    - We publish the compiled publisher and extractor binaries as part of the release so you can download these and host them internally if you want
+    - The publish-publisher and publish-extractor pipelines are now legacy pipelines that can be found under the V.2.x release if you still need access to them.
+Also note that we still include the source code as part of the Source code (zip) in each release

 #  About this Tool